1E2V3N/Retail_Empty_Shelf_Detection/README.md

 # Retail_Empty_Shelf_Detection

-Detectionn of empty shelf in retail store using computer vision libraries.
+Detection of empty shelf in retail store using computer vision libraries.